-A problem well defined is a problem half solved
+A problem well-defined is a problem half solved

-I am surprised at how often a team's SWOT outputs results in a list of strategies right out of the gate.
-SWOT is an analysis, which begets the need for findings as the initial output.These findings are not strategies-they are findings about the situation, and should define

-These findings are not strategies-they are findings about the situation, and should define the main challenges, problems, or possibilities for you in the market, for example:
+We are surprised at how often a team's SWOT outputs results in a list of strategies right out of the gate.
+SWOT is an analysis, which begets the need for findings as the initial output.
+These findings are not strategies-they are findings about the situation, and should define the main challenges, problems, or possibilities for you in the market.
+For example:

-- What's going on in the market and among our customers? - What problems do our customers have that need to be solved? - How well poised are we to manage this situation successfully?
+- What's going on in the market and among our customers? - What problems do our customers have that need to be solved? - How well-poised are we to manage this situation successfully?

-If you're jumping to solution (that is, strategy) as the first output, you are likely jumping over hidden areas for adding value to customers or nuances in potential risks in your business.
+If you're jumping to solution (that is, strategy) as the first output, you are likely jumping over hidden areas for adding value to customers or nuances in potential risks for your business.

-As Charles Kettering famously said, "A problem well defined is a problem half solved".
+As Charles Kettering famously said, "A problem well-defined is a problem half solved".
 The goal of the analysis is to clarify and prioritize the "problems" you must solve on your business.
-When you take the time to be clear with first defining the "problem", your strategy setting later on will be a much more focused, effective, and streamlined endeavor.
+When you take the time to be clear with first defining the "problem," your strategysetting later on will be a much more focused, effective, and streamlined endeavor.

-Your first output of a SWOT Analysis should be a set of findings about the situation.
+Your first output of a SWOT analysis should be a set of findings about the situation.
 Period.